tock/tock/doc/reference/trd104-syscalls.md

 The existing `Yield` syscall class requires that r0 be used for the Yield number, specifying which variant of `Yield` is requested.
-The `Subscribe` interface requires two full registers to uniquely identify an upcall to wait for, which consume r1 and r2 for Driver Number and Subscribe Number respectively.
-This leaves at-most one register, r3, for additional information.
+The `Subscribe` interface requires two full registers to uniquely identify an upcall to wait for, which consume ~~r1 and r2~~ r2 and r3 for Driver Number and Subscribe Number respectively. ~~This leaves at-most one register, r3, for additional information.~~ r1 is in use by the `Yield` class as the `yield-return` pointer.

 Within this design space, four alternatives were considered.
 Common to all designs, while "waiting-for" a specific event, any other upcalls for